Leaderboard

 I bought 20kg of S7 and failed to catch anything but 3 tench from St Ives, might have been out my depth at the time though.
 So possibly not a fair reflection.
 Their hookbaits never seemed to set the world on fire for me either though.
 But might again be me.1 point -

-elmoputney reacted to LC1975 for a topic
+ouchthathurt reacted to crusian for a topic

 Gardner ATTs Silent Alarms & ATTx Receiver